napari/napari/README.md

 </p>
 <br>

 **napari** is a fast interactive multi-dimensional image viewer for Python.
 It's designed for browsing, annotating, and analyzing large multi-dimensional images.
+It's built on top of `PyQt` (for the GUI), `vispy` (for performant GPU-based rendering), and the scientific Python stack (`numpy`, `scipy`).

 We're developing **napari** in the open!
 But the project is in a **pre-alpha** stage.
-You can follow progress on this repository, test out new versions as we release them, and contribute ideas and code, but expect **breaking changes** from patch to patch.
+You can follow progress on this repository, test out new versions as we release them, and contribute ideas and code.
+Expect **breaking changes** from patch to patch.

 ## installation